yeikos/js.url/README.md

-JavaScript/NodeJS URL v1.2.4
+JavaScript/NodeJS URL v1.2.5
 ==================================================

 What is this?
 --------------------------------------

-It's an JavaScript class that parses an URL and convert it into a object with similar properties to object Location (window.location).
-Also included inverse process (object to URL string), and a lot of features that it will help you to modify a URL easily.
+It's a powerfull URL parser written in JavaScript with a lot of features that it will help you to modify/parse easily a URL without any problem.

 Compatible with browser JavaScript and NodeJS (https://npmjs.org/package/kurl).